denuvosanctuary/idSaveDataResigner-GUI/README.md

 # 🆔 idSaveDataResigner-GUI - What is it :interrobang:

-A user-friendly GUI wrapper for idSaveDataResigner that allows you to **encrypt, decrypt, and resign SaveData files** from various games running on idTech Engine versions 7 and 8 without using the command line.
+A user-friendly GUI wrapper for idSaveDataResigner that allows you to **encrypt, decrypt, and resign SaveData files** from various games running on idTech Engine versions 7/8.

 ## Features
 - **Main Tab**: Easy-to-use interface for Encrypt, Decrypt, and Resign operations.